-In preparing the inventory CARB took into account all economic sectors, including oil and natural gas drilling and related activities, industrial production, manufacturing, agriculture and forestry, and waste treatment and disposal.
 By far the largest greenhouse gas emission source in 1990 was energy and fuel combustion activities, including transportation.
-This sector contributed 386.41 million metric tons of CO2 equivalent.
+This sector contributed 394.88 million metric tons of CO2 equivalent.
 Because fuel and transportation represent such a large chunk of the emissions pie, significant efforts will be made to reduce emissions from this sector.
-Indeed, California has already proposed a low-carbon fuel standard and is seeking to implement strict emissions limits for new vehicles (see below).
+Indeed, California has already proposed a low-carbon fuel standard and is seeking to implement strict emissions limits for new vehicles (see section VI.A. below).

 For an individual business, perhaps more important than the total 1990 greenhouse gas emissions are the emissions allocated to the particular sector in which that business operates.
-For instance, the inventory determined that, in 1990, 27.633 million tons of emissions were created by petroleum refining.
-This represents one of the highest numbers allocated to any specific business sector.
-Therefore, one can perhaps expect CARB to craft regulations aimed specifically at lowering emissions from petroleum refining, which may be more stringent than regulations that CARB might adopt for rice cultivation, for example, which represents a much smaller percentage of total greenhouse gas emissions.
-CARB is largely concerned with "high global warming potential" industries.
+For instance, the fi rst draft inventory determined that, in 1990,

+28.187 million tons of emissions were created by petroleum refining.
+This represents one of the highest numbers allocated to any specifi c business sector.
+Therefore, one can perhaps expect CARB to craft regulations aimed specifically at lowering emissions from petroleum refi ning, which may be more stringent than regulations that CARB might adopt for rice cultivation, for example, which represents a much smaller percentage of total greenhouse gas emissions.
+This is a good reason for businesses to participate and comment upon the creation of the 1990 inventory.
+Based on current assessments, CARB estimates that California will need to cut approximately 174 million metric tons of greenhouse gases by 2020.